SanderMertens/flecs/Manual.md

 ```

 After the operation it is guaranteed that `e` has `Position`, and that it is set to `{10, 20}`.
 If the entity did not yet have `Position`, it will be added by the operation.
 If the entity already had `Position`, it will only assign the value.
 If there are any `EcsOnSet` systems that match with the `Position` component, they will be invoked after the value is assigned.

-### Shared components
-Shared components in Flecs are components that are shared between multiple entities.
-Where owned components have a 1..1 relationship between a component and an entity, a shared component has a 1..N relationship between the component and entity.
-Shared components are only stored once in memory, which can drastically reduce memory usage of an application if the same component can be shared across many entities.
-Additionally, shared components are a fast way to update a component value in constant time (O(1)) for N entities.

-Shared components can be implemented with [prefabs](#prefabs).

 ### Tags
 Tags are components that do not contain any data.
 Internally it is represented as a component with data-size 0.
 Tags can be useful for subdividing entities into categories, without adding any data.
 A tag can be defined with the ECS_TAG macro: